Sam Backo: RFL and Brisbane

-Post playing
+Post-playing life

 Backo was awarded the Australian Sports Medal in 2000 for his contribution to Australia's standing in rugby league.
 The Indigenous Team of the Century was announced in 2001 with Backo included in the starting line-up which also included Arthur Beetson, Gorden Tallis and John Ferguson.
 In 2004, Backo was named in the Canberra Raiders' All Indigenous team.

-Family

-Actress Elaine Crombie is Backo's daughter.
+Personal life

+Backo had a daughter with dancer Lillian Crombie, actress Elaine Crombie.

-His son, Daniel Backo, was signed to the North Queensland Cowboys but didn't make an NRL appearance.
+His son, Daniel Backo, was signed to the North Queensland Cowboys but did not make an NRL appearance.

+Illness and death

+On 2 April 2023, it was reported that Backo had suffered a heart attack the previous day and was in a critical condition in a Cairns hospital.
+Rugby league identities Wally Lewis, Trevor Gillmeister, Steve Renouf and Darryl Brohman were among those who offered support to Backo and his family upon learning the news.

+Backo died from melioidosis at Cairns Hospital, on 3 August 2025, at the age of 64.
+He had been diagnosed with the bacterial infection in April of that year.